cgkaczenski/Nextjs-app-router-demo/README.md

 - Next Links now automatically include the `<a>` tag, but you should still use tag when you want to force a server request to check the session.
 - Redirect function exists for redirecting in server components
 - For user interactivity, a client component must be used. `"use client";` can be written at the top of a client component, then "sprinkled" into the server component
+- API routes are a little different in app router, instead called [Route Handlers](https://nextjs.org/docs/app/building-your-application/routing/router-handlers).
+They export function called GET, POST, PUT, PATCH, DELETE, HEAD, and OPTIONS (which are the only supported HTTP Methods).
+If you want to return a response, need to import the NextResponse object.